eljesam/ICA_Eljesa_Mesi/README.md

 # Progress:
  Idealizing how the website will look before adapting to flask.
+ Create a flask app.
+ Goolge Login.

  # To Do:
- Create a flask app,
  Deploy from AWS,
  Code hardware,
  Add Security,
- Google LogIn